-Your landlord has insurance for structural damage to the building, and might even be protected against damage caused by tenants.
-However, this coverage does not extend to your personal property or your living expenses if you are displaced due to fire, nor does it protect you from being liable for damage you might cause to the building inadvertently (e.g., a kitchen fire or a plumbing mishap) or to a guest (e.g., dog bite).
+Your landlord has insurance for structural damage to the building, and the landlord might even be protected against damage caused by tenants.
+However, this coverage does not extend to your personal property or your living expenses if you are displaced due to fire.
+Nor does the landlord's coverage protect you from being liable for damage you might cause to the building inadvertently (e.g., a kitchen fire or a plumbing mishap) or to a guest (e.g., dog bite).

 Talk to your insurance agent or company about the property you want to protect and the property hazards for which you would like to be insured.
-Your agent can give you coverage policy specifics based on your state and the type of policy you want, and will answer any important questions you have about:
+Your agent can give you specific coverage information based on your state and the type of policy you want, and will answer any questions you have about:

-• what hazards are included in your plan and if you need a separate policy for specific circumstances;
+• what hazards are included in your policy and if you need a separate policy for specific circumstances;

-• whether your insurance plan covers a roommate and, if not, how your property is separated or identified;
+• whether your insurance policy covers a roommate and, if not, how your property is separated or identified;

-• how you determine value for your items and whether your policy provides replacement cost coverage;
+• how you determine the value for your items and whether your policy provides replacement cost coverage;

 • what optional coverage you may need, such as coverage for jewelry or valuable artwork;